About - MIT GEL

 About GEL

-Engineering Leadership Program
+Gordon-MIT Engineering Leadership Program

 The Gordon-MIT Engineering Leadership Program (GEL) bridges the gap between classroom learning and engineering practice to develop tomorrow’s engineering leaders.